build-server-protocol/build-server-protocol/docs/bsp.md

   /** An optional parent if the target has an sbt meta project. */ def parent: Option[BuildTargetIdentifier]

-  /** The build targets defined by the sbt build represented
+  /** The inverse of parent, list of targets that have this build target
-    * in this target.
-It can contain normal project targets or sbt
+    * defined as their parent.
+It can contain normal project targets or
-    * build targets if this target represents an sbt meta-meta build. */ def children: List[BuildTargetIdentifier]
+    * sbt build targets if this target represents an sbt meta-meta build. */ def children: List[BuildTargetIdentifier]
 }
 ```